 Think of Local SEO as one of the many extensions of Search Engine Optimisation (SEO).
 Every day, millions of people across the world search for products and services in their local area.
-Whether it’s a barbershop in Brooklyn or a florist in Falkirk, search engines serve as the go-between in connecting these customers with local businesses.
+Whether it’s a barbershop in Balham or a florist in Falkirk, search engines serve as the go-between in connecting these customers with local businesses.

 Much of our lives have faced immense digitalisation.
 Searching for a local business is no different.
 Search engines like Google and Bing have implemented a number of nifty initiatives to ensure that it’s easier than ever to put prospective customers in touch with a business in a specific area.
 For a business owner, it’s a no-brainer.
 However, like most things nowadays, there’s a catch – and some work to be done to ensure you reap the rewards.

 Simply put, the higher you rank in the search engine result pages (SERPs), the more attention you’re likely to attract.
 This translates to phone calls, emails, bookings, contact form submissions… you get the jist.
 The lower you rank in the SERPs, the less attention you’re likely to receive.
 This is where Local SEO comes in.
 Finding a freelance SEO to deliver an effective Local SEO strategy helps your business to consistently rank towards the top of the SERPs.
 In turn, you generate real leads and enquiries that convert into revenue.

 Local SEO is considered to be different than other forms of SEO for a number of reasons: